-With many existing systems the number of air changes is the same regardless of if the room is being used or not.
+With many existing systems the number of air changes is the same if the room is being used or not.
 This means systems bring in much more outside air than is needed and you end up paying to condition that air.
 If only there was a way to monitor changes in the indoor environment and adjust air changes based on the results.
 (In comes Demand Control Ventilation)

 Demand Control Ventilation